zeroknowledgediscovery/zedwiki/How To Edit This Wiki.md

 # Organization

 + We have a few directories: [methods](http://34.66.189.202:4567/gollum/overview/methods/), [project](http://34.66.189.202:4567/gollum/overview/project/), [reading](http://34.66.189.202:4567/gollum/overview/reading/), [notes](http://34.66.189.202:4567/gollum/overview/notes/), [development](http://34.66.189.202:4567/gollum/overview/development/)
 + Put topics ie new pages in respective directories.
-For example any devvelooment notes goes into development.
+For example any develooment notes goes into development.
 Any new poject goes into project
++ The [reading](http://34.66.189.202:4567/gollum/overview/reading/), [notes](http://34.66.189.202:4567/gollum/overview/notes/) pages are backgrouns information, and required or optional reading in the ZeDLab

 # Inserting Images and Links